 Diffuse softness is adjustable, along with brightness and contrast.
 There is also an option to enable per-pixel diffuse, which will get you better point-light quality on low-poly meshes but this is more computationally expensive.
 On scenes with lightmapping baked in, the diffuse light is disabled for static lightmapped objects since this is baked in.
+The toggle for Baked And Dynamic Lights enables the object to receive both baked and dynamic lights (from point lights only) on URP.
 Note: Spot lights are supported only on URP.
 For Built-In Pipeline, you can use a Projector to achieve nearly the same effect as spot light.

 Used for metallic or shiny objects.
 Supported for 1 directional light, with an optional specular map.
 The color defaults to using the same as the directional light's, but there is an override color as well.
 Brightness and smoothness adjustable as well.
 On the specular map, the red channel masks the specular intensity, and the alpha channel the specular smoothness.
 There is also an option for Specular Hair, which has brushed highlights for effects like hair or brushed metal.
 When using Specular Hair, the normal map has no effect.
 Rather, the Specular Map is used to slightly shift the normals to give variance.
 On scenes with baked directional lighting, the lighting direction is sampled from the directional lightmap instead.

 Highly versatile effect for simulating indirect lighting or subsurface scattering like skin.
 Tunable color, brightness, and contrast parameters.
 Also supports multiple blend modes, invert, and rim direction as well.
 Can even be used to fade the transparency of outer edges to create fuzz effects.